rackerlabs/support-how-to/content/cloud-files/cloud-files-faq.md

 you can use either the Cloud Files user interface in the Rackspace Cloud Control Panel or one of our programming interfaces.

-Please see the [How do I use Cloud Files and CDN?](/how-to/getting-started-with-cloud-files-and-cdn-0/) Knowledge Center article for more details.
+See [Cloud Files and CDN](https://support.rackspace.com/how-to/getting-started-with-cloud-files-and-cdn-0/) for more details.

 #### Where can I find Cloud Files documentation?